ElSnoMan/kidman-blog/content/blog/09-10-2019-ui_perf_timing_api/index.md

 ---
 title: UI Performance Testing with Selenium
 date: 2019-09-10
-description: Shift Left your UI Performance testing by using Selenium and the PerformanceTiming API.
+description: Shift Left your UI Performance testing by using Selenium and the W3C Timing API specifications.
 ---

 Performance testing is a very powerful pillar in the overall testing strategy.
 However, I see many companies either do this really far in their pipelines or not in their pipelines at all.
 They may have something that runs every night or week, or they have to manually kick-off a "performance suite", but it's usually an afterthought.